 The cause of premenstrual syndrome is unclear, but seems to be related to fluctuations in estrogen and progesterone levels in the body, and does not necessary denote disabled ovarian functioning.
 Social, cultural, biological, and psychological factors have been identified as possible contributors of PMS.

 Preventing premenstrual syndrome symptoms:

-For some women, making simple lifestyle changes helps to reduce the occurrence of PMS symptoms.
+For some females, making simple lifestyle changes helps to reduce the occurrence of PMS symptoms.
 These changes may include some, or all, of the following:

-- regular exercise (3 to 5 times each week)
+- regular exercise (three to five times each week)

 - a well-balanced diet

-It is generally recommended that women with PMS increase their intake of whole grains, vegetables, and fruit, while decreasing their intake of salt, sugar, caffeine, and alcohol.
+It is generally recommended that females with PMS increase their intake of whole grains, vegetables, and fruit, while decreasing their intake of salt, sugar, caffeine, and alcohol.

 - adequate sleep and rest